pupal-deep-learning/PuPal-Beta/README.md

 **Pre-Recorded Video**

-An option to analise pre-recorded video is being prepared and will be available soon.
+An option to analyse pre-recorded video is being prepared and will be available soon.

 # 5. Recommendations